tetex7/l61/README.md

 ## Why λ61?

-λ61 isn’t just another Lua wrapper or build system.
+λ61 isn’t just another Lua wrapper or a Runtime.
 It’s designed to be hyper-extensible, letting you mold it into the workflow you want
 from scripting and building to prototyping complex systems
 all while staying lightweight and maintainable.